Top Jobs in Malta with Visa Sponsorship opportunities in 2026

 In the IT sector, these jobs in Malta with visa sponsorship are available:

-• Employers: active sponsors of international talent are Betsson Group, PwC, Deloitte and RS2.
+• Employers that actively sponsor international talent include Betsson Group, PwC, Deloitte, and RS2

 2. iGaming Industry